OpenDRR/data/_pages/en/index.md

 Welcome to the OpenDRR data download site.
 Here you will find the latest versions of all datasets.

-These datasets are available for download by Province and Economic Region.
+These datasets are available for download by Province/Territory and by Economic Region.

 Currently only GeoPackage (.gpkg) format is provided.